SirRamEsq/SmartShape2D/addons/rmsmartshape/documentation/Shapes.md

 SmartShape2D - Shapes
 ---

 Each shape consists of a set of points.
-You can directly edit either the points or the edges between the points
+You can directly edit either the points or the edges between the points in the viewport.

 Shapes are configured to use a [Shape Material]( ./Resources.md#ShapeMaterial ) which determines how the shape is rendered.

 There are three kinds of shapes:
 - ![OpenShapeImg]( ./../assets/open_shape.png  ) **Open Shape**
-  - This shape's final point **doesn't** connect to its first point
+  - This shape's final point **doesn't** connect to its first point.
-  - This shape **doesn't** make use of the "Fill Textures" parameter in the ShapeMaterial
+  - This shape **doesn't** make use of the "Fill Textures" parameter in the ShapeMaterial.
 - ![ClosedShapeImg]( ./../assets/closed_shape.png  ) **Closed Shape**
-  - This shape's final point **does** connect to its first point
+  - This shape's final point **does** connect to its first point.
-  - This shape **does** make use of the "Fill Textures" parameter in the ShapeMaterial
+  - This shape **does** make use of the "Fill Textures" parameter in the ShapeMaterial.
 - ![MetaShapeImg]( ./../assets/meta_shape.png  ) **Meta Shape**
-  - This shape sets the points of all children shapes
+  - This shape sets the points of all children shapes.
-  - Changing the points of any children shapes will also change the meta shape along with all the meta shapes children
+  - Changing the points of any children shapes will also change the meta shape along with all the meta shapes children.
-  - Can be edited directly if contains only Open shapes
+  - Can be edited directly if contains only Open shapes.
-  - If children include Closed shapes, should only edit the closed shapes
+  - If children include Closed shapes, should only edit the closed shapes.

 # Properties
 ## Editor Debug